DengPingFan/Inf-Net/README.md

 ### 3.1.
 Training set

-1. Lung infection which consists of 50 labels by doctors (Doctor-label) and 1600 pesudo labels generated (Pesudo-label) by our Semi-Inf-Net model.
+1. Lung infection which consists of 50 labels by doctors (Doctor-label) and 1600 pseudo labels generated (Pseudo-label) by our Semi-Inf-Net model.
 Download: http://dpfan.net/wp-content/uploads/LungInfection-Train.zip

 2. Multi-Class lung infection which also composed of 50 multi-class labels (GT) by doctors and 50 lung infection